Main and Mersey Coffee Bar

 Open year-round

-Since the 18th century, Fort Point hosted a signal station and during the American Revolution a fort with blockhouse was erected and armed with cannons to protect the harbour from Privateers.
+Since the 18th century, the Fort Point Lighthouse has hosted a signal station and during the American Revolution, a fort with blockhouse was erected and armed with cannons to protect the harbour from privateers.
+One of the lightkeeper’s duties was to operate a hand-cranked foghorn in reply to foghorn signals from incoming vessels as they entered into the harbour.
+A hand-cranked foghorn is still located within the lighthouse today.

-The Park surrounding this Provincial Heritage Property is open year-round offering picnic tables, interpretive panels, gift shop and a beautiful view of Liverpool harbour and Coffin Island lighthouse.
+Today, the lighthouse is open to visitors seasonally while the park surrounding this Provincial Heritage Property is open year-round offering picnic tables, interpretive panels, gift shop and a beautiful view of Liverpool Harbour and the Coffin Island lighthouse.
+Be sure to explore the lighthouse and to crank the foghorn!

 Open June-October